How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Introduction

 \subsection{Key Contributions}

-The main contributions of our paper are summarized as follows. \begin{itemize} \item \emph{Closed-form expressions of information freshness metrics:} We use a renewal-type analysis to provide the closed-form expressions for AoI, PAoI, and energy consumption for the queueing system with a sleep-wake server and multiple data sources.
-This analytical method can be adopted in other queueing systems to evaluate the information freshness.
-The closed-form expressions we derive can be further used to evaluate system performance or design communication protocols. \item \emph{Comparative analysis on idling schemes}: We propose a novel idling scheme called Conditional Sleep (CS) scheme and compare it with two widely used idling schemes, namely Hysteresis Time (HT) scheme and Bernoulli Sleep (BS) scheme.
-We show that CS scheme achieves a smaller AoI than HT and BS but retains the same PAoI and energy consumption. \item \emph{Age-energy tradeoff}: We find that extending the sleeping period of the server will reduce the energy consumption, increase the PAoI, but will not always increase the AoI.
-This result is due to the peculiar definition of the AoI.
-We further provide the conditions under which the AoI does not increase as the sleeping period length increases.
-Our analytical results provide practitioners with guidance to evaluate how much energy can be saved by sacrificing users' information freshness. \item \emph{Difference between metrics AoI and PAoI} \emph{in optimization problems}: We find that minimizing the energy consumption under a PAoI constraint can induce an optimal sleep-wake strategy that sleeps infinitely long.
-The optimization problem with an AoI constraint does not have this issue, but it becomes difficult to solve.
-Our analysis reveals these differences are due to PAoI being a first-order statistic, and AoI being determined by second-order statistics. \item \emph{Impact of strategic behaviors}: We construct a Stackelberg game between the server and data sources, where the server is the service provider, and the data sources are service takers.
-We show that extending the sleeping length of the server while guaranteeing users' information freshness would lead to a high sampling cost for the data sources, while incurring only minor energy reduction for the server.
-This result suggests that keeping a relatively short sleeping length for the server could lead to the socially optimal solution for the server and data sources altogether. \end{itemize} The rest of this paper is organized as follows.
+The main contributions of our paper are summarized as follows. \begin{itemize} \item \emph{Performance evaluation:} We model the communication system where the users are interested in fresh information as a bufferless queueing system with multiple data sources.
+We use a renewal-type analysis to provide the closed-form expressions for AoI, PAoI, and energy consumption.
+The closed-form expressions can be used in understanding the age-delay tradeoff and providing insights for communication protocol designs.
+This analytical method can also be adopted in other communication systems to evaluate the information freshness. \item \emph{New Sleep-wake Strategy}: We propose a novel idling scheme called Conditional Sleep (CS) scheme to improve information freshness.
+The idea of CS is to reduce the variation of sleeping periods, which is different from two schemes balancing the delay-energy tradeoff, namely Hysteresis Time (HT) scheme and Bernoulli Sleep (BS) scheme.
+Compared with HT and BS, the CS scheme achieves the same PAoI and energy consumption but a significantly smaller AoI.
+We show that the idea of CS can be extended to different communication systems to reduce AoI. \item \emph{Age-energy tradeoff}: We show that a longer sleeping period leads to lower energy consumption for the server and higher PAoI for users.
+Counter-intuitively, we find that AoI does not always increase with the extension of the sleeping period.
+We provide conditions for this particular phenomenon, and reveal that the result is due to the definition of the AoI.
+We further show that the result is not restricted to the bufferless system that we analyze.
+Our analytical results provide practitioners with guidance to evaluate how much energy can be saved by compromising users' information freshness. \item \emph{Difference between metrics AoI and PAoI}: We find that minimizing the energy consumption under a PAoI constraint would lead to an infinitely long sleeping period at the optimum.
+The energy minimization problem under the AoI constraint does not have this issue.
+Our analysis reveals that the difference is due to PAoI being determined by first-order statistics of idling and sleeping periods, and AoI being determined by second-order statistics. \end{itemize} We organize the rest of this paper as follows.
 In Section \ref{sec:Related-Work}, we introduce the work related to this study.
 In Section \ref{sec:System-Model}, we present the system model.
 We derive the closed-form expressions using queueing analysis in Section \ref{sec:Queueing-Analysis}.
 In Section \ref{sec:Optimal-Sleep-wake-Design}, we obtain the optimal sleep-wake strategies based on the closed-form expressions for system performance.
-We extend our discussion to strategic data sources in Section \ref{sec:Extensive-Discussions-to}.
-Section \ref{sec:Numerical-Study} further develops insights by conducting numerical studies.
-Finally, we provide concluding remarks and discuss future research in Section \ref{sec:Conclusion-and-Future}.
+Section \ref{sec:Numerical-Study} further conducts numerical studies to develop insights.
+Finally, we provide concluding remarks and discuss the future research in Section \ref{sec:Conclusion-and-Future}.